Zeninari/Vita-Themes/VitaShell Themes/Why2k^Zeninari/README.md

 	- Added context_nobar.png (removes the bars from the UI)
 	- Added and renamed context.bar.png (default bar image, copy this when 	you want to swap back to the original and rename to context.png)
+	- Added and renamed context_more_default.png (default context_more image, copy this when you want to swap back to the original and rename to context_more.png)
 	- Added context_more_clippy.png
 	- Added context_more_noclippy.png (removes clippy from where i moved him due to no space)
 	- Added bg_audioplayer_98.png (alternate bg for media player, does require a text color swap!)
  	- Added bg_audioplayer_black.png (this is always here and is the default. is a separate file from bg_audioplayer.png despite being the same.)
 	- renamed the old preview image files to preview#_old.jpg (didn't convert to png to keep the authenticity of the original files)
 	- added 2 more zip downloads one thats compressed and one thats fully compressed if your having issues.
  	- added the original PSD files i used to edit the textures in case someone wants to do somthing with them idk lol